 Example files: beamt, beamt2.

-7.56 FEASIBLE DIRECTION
+7.57 FEASIBLE DIRECTION

 This procedure is used to calculate a feasible direction for an optimization calculation.
 It must be preceded by one or more SENSITIVITY steps and the design variables must be of type coordinate.
 The sensitivities calculated in the sensitivity steps can be used as an objective or as constraints.
-The feasible direction step calculates the resulting constrained sensitivity.
-There are no parameters for this keyword.
+The feasible direction step calculates how the steepest descent direction of the objective function (OBJECTIVE) has to be modified to avoid the violation of nonlinear constraints (CONSTRAINT) or geometric constraints (GEOMETRIC CONSTRAINT.
+To calculate this modified descent direction two methods are available selected by the optional parameter METHOD.
+It can take the value GRADIENT DE-SCENT or GRADIENT PROJECTION.
+For details the user is referred to Section 6.9.24.